 The Westival campground, program and big tent performances will be familiar to those who've attended a Fairbridge Festival (the film uses footage from Fairbridge) or even Glastonbury in England (without the campervans!).
-Elton describes Three Summers as "Australia in a tent".
-The main stories are quintessentially Australian, dealing with Indigenous peoples, immigration and refugees.
+Elton describes Three Summers as "Australia in a tent", and the main stories are quintessentially Australian, dealing with Indigenous peoples, immigration and refugees.
 But the film also offers romance, teenage rebellion, folk music and more.